MujtabaShafiq1/Crypto-Hub/new-server/UPDATE.md

 # Current Issues

-- Style issues with handlebars
-- Tokens clean up service

 # TODO

-## Auth
+- create validation pipes for DB , mail and other services
-- Create Session
+- create Session